suncoast-devs/handbook/lessons/full-stack-build-an-app/02-getting-started.md

 # Getting Started

 With any application, we should start by gathering the general use stories for our application.
-In this case, we would like to gather all of the taco producers in town in an organized way while allowing users to rank and review them.
+In this case, we would like to collect all the taco producers in town in an organized way while allowing users to rank and review them.

-As such our user stories might be something like the following:
+As such, our user stories might be something like the following:

 - As a user, I should be able to view and search for taco restaurants.
 - As a user, I should be able to view the details of a specific restaurant,